Specialties: Interventional Pain & Rehabilitation

-Donald E. Adams, M.D., is a pain management specialist who is board certified in by the American Board of Physical Medicine/Rehabilitation.
+Donald E. Adams, M.D., is a pain management specialist who is board certified by the American Board of Physical Medicine/Rehabilitation.
 He joined Saltzer Health in 2020.

 For 17 years, Dr. Adams practiced at Oklahoma Sports Science and Orthopedics in Oklahoma City, OK., where he specialized in the treatment of non-surgical musculoskeletal conditions, electrodiagnostic medicine and pain management.